 -In the first part of the chapter of the PP SLR history, I present the very beginning of this history by going through the timeline of the first cameras, thus showing who was first.
-This chapter is called The Origin.
+This chapter is called World's first PP SLR.
 After that I aim at presenting the first model of every brand that produced a PP SLR during the first years, from late 1948 through 1959.
 Some of the cameras presented are very first models, some are among the first.
 In that case I try to explain the possible differences from the first edition.
 I do so to give you a better understanding of the variety of cameras.
 Presenting only first editions would have left too many holes in the story as they are sometimes almost impossible to get and/or extremely expensive.

 -The Pentax collection, which is the base of the collection and giving name to the site, consists of all 61 international film PP SLR models plus most local variants and some special models.
 This is very close to a complete collection.
 From digital takeover, only main models are presented.